Teams from across Technicolor come together in support of the director’s powerful story, released by Netflix.

 Unique to this film is the workflow the Technicolor team set up with Cuarón, to the precise needs of the production.
 In a sense, it builds on what they did earlier with director Alejandro Iñárritu (and Chivo) on Birdman and The Revenant.
 Early collaboration with the filmmakers enabled creative input over longer time that enabled the team to shape and refine the film’s stunning results – and deliver on the creative intent of the director in telling his story.

-“You can imagine just how much life in the city has changed over the last 50 years,” said VFX Supervisor Aaron Weintraub of Technicolor’s MR. X. “We did a lot of restoring back to the way it used to be, based on Alfonso’s designs with the production designer – the streets, the streetcars, the storefronts – everything down to the very last detail of how he remembered things.”
+“You can imagine just how much life in the city has changed over the last 50 years,” added VFX Supervisor Aaron Weintraub of Technicolor’s MR. X. “We did a lot of restoring back to the way it used to be, based on Alfonso’s designs with the production designer – the streets, the streetcars, the storefronts – everything down to the very last detail of how he remembered things.”

 The biggest shot the team worked on involved two of the characters racing across a busy boulevard.